nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 }
 ```

-If you want to use a different theme other than the default one, for example [prism-themes](https://github.com/PrismJS/prism-themes), you can install it and then add your preferred theme to the content options of your nuxt.config file.
+Different theme can be used, for example [prism-themes](https://github.com/PrismJS/prism-themes), we can install it and then add our preferred theme to the content options of your `nuxt.config file`.

 ```bash
 npm install prism-themes